 Five years later, I was nowhere close to my goal, but I didn’t worry about that–I just kept making payments.
 Something in me told me that it would all work out as it should.

 I married my first husband, and worked as much as I could, using most of my earnings for the house.
-Then I divorced and married David, which gave me another big edge.
+Then I divorced and married my husband, which gave me another big edge.
 Still, the goal was pretty far away.
-Then the year before having my second child, I got a great job at Microsoft, and started paying in big chunks.
+Then the year before having my second child, I got a great job, and started paying in big chunks.
 Finally, the day came when my husband gave me the approval to take the twenty grand out of our savings account and pay our very last installment.

 In the February nine years after signing the mortgage, I made the final payment on the house–nearly one year ahead of schedule.

 I believe in hard work.
 And planning, and being careful with money.
 But I also believe in the power of setting an clearly defined intention.